Where Trump and Biden stand on the issues

 Supports requirement for gun owners to register their firearms?

+Trump expressed some interest in gun-control measures, but later grew disenchanted with them.

-Biden would give owners of assault weapons a choice: voluntarily sell assault weapons they own to the government or register them with Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Biden would give owners of assault weapons a choice: voluntarily sell assault weapons they own to the government or register them with the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Supports requiring background checks on every gun purchase?

-Note: Update (Oct.
-8): Updated with Biden’s continued refusal to clarify his stance on court packing.
-Update (Oct.
-5): Updated with Trump’s positive coronavirus test, comments on climate change from the first debate and additional contextual information on several questions.